micahwoods/atcweb3/content/post/soil-organic-matter-bullet-list/index.md

   caption: ''
   focal_point: ''
   preview_only: yes
+projects: [om246]
 ---

-These are some key things I've learned after studying organic matter (OM) for a few years.
+These are some key things I've learned after studying soil organic matter (SOM) for a few years.
 This is about organic matter in the context of playing conditions---how a ball reacts when it hits the surface.
 And this is also about the maintenance done to manage organic matter, like sand topdressing, core aerification, and scarification.

 * Standard tests for soil organic matter *exclude* undecayed plant material like thatch, stems, and roots.
 That misses a big chunk of the organic matter that people are trying to measure, and then managing by topdressing, scarifying, or coring.

 * Standard soil tests for turfgrass sites are to a 10 cm depth, but organic matter accumulation (and ball reaction) are at the surface.

-* A special test is required to measure *total organic matter* at specific depths.
+* A special test is required to measure *total organic material* at specific depths.
 I recommend the international standard: 0 to 2 cm, 2 to 4 cm, and 4 to 6 cm.
 These depths are more precise than going inch by inch.
 This is what ATC does with all our clients' samples at Brookside Labs.

-* Measuring total organic matter in soil samples taken to a 2 cm (0.8 inches) depth provides a useful assessment of prior topdressing effect and of future topdressing requirement.
+* Measuring total organic material in soil samples taken to a 2 cm (0.8 inches) depth provides a useful assessment of prior topdressing effect and of future topdressing requirement.
 Actually, this is even better than a useful assessment, it is an exact measurement of results.

 * I find it most effective to test 100% of the sample that is sent to the lab, with no screening, no removal of aboveground plant material, and with a burn at 440 °C.

-* Measurements I've made of total organic matter from putting greens, in the top 2 cm, give an average of 7.3%.
+* Measurements I've made of total organic material from putting greens, in the top 2 cm, give an average of 7.3%.
 That's 73 g of organic matter per 1 kg of sample.

 * For golf courses, I recommend testing at least three putting greens annually, and taking at least five subsamples per green to form a composite sample.